My journey to this work

 Working with women's human rights defenders with UN Women in Cambodia, led me to Devi Leiper O’Malley, with whom I later became Co-Executive Director of FRIDA | The Young Feminist Fund - the only global fund dedicated to resourcing young feminist organising.
 During 2013-2019 we grew the organisation from 1 to 25 staff, budget from 250,000 to 4.5 million USD, and the grantee partner community from 15 - 150 grassroots young feminist led groups in 100+ countries.

 I draw energy from the ocean and have immense respect for natural beauty, and a love for whales.
 For the last few years, I have been learning to read Tarot, and invest love into my writing, and have hopes of writing a feminist children's book soon!
 I currently have a Social Justice Consulting Practice and love what I do!

 In this patriarchal capitalist world, we are often pitted against each other in competition rather than collaboration.
-My work seeks to challenge this, intentionally working in relationship with other people, centering open communication, accountability, and honesty.
+My work seeks to challenge this, intentionally collaborating in relationship with other people, centering open communication, accountability, and honesty.
 I aim to 'pollinate', build bridges and connect people wherever I can.

-Some of the people I have collaborated with recently include Devi Leiper O’Malley, Swatee Deepak, Rosa Bransky, Boikanyo Modungwa, Angelika Artuyunova, Amy Babcheck, Katy Love, Cassie Denbow + many more.
+Some of the people I am constantly learning from and have collaborated with recently include Devi Leiper O’Malley, Swatee Deepak, Rosa Bransky, Boikanyo Modungwa, Jody Myrum, Laura Vergara Angelika Artuyunova, Amy Babcheck, Katy Love, Cassie Denbow + many more.